Samuel Fessenden

 Samuel Fessenden (July 16, 1784 – March 13, 1869) was an American attorney, abolitionist, and politician.
 He served in both houses of the Massachusetts state legislature before Maine became a separate state.
 He was elected as major general in the state militia.
 He was considered a leader among his professional peers.

 Biography

 Fessenden was born on July 16, 1784, in what now is Fryeburg, Maine (until 1820, Maine was part of Massachusetts).
-His father was the Rev. William Fessenden, who was graduated from Harvard College in 1768.
-His father was the first minister of Fryeburg and was active politically, being elected more than once to the Massachusetts state legislature.
+His father was the Rev. William Fessenden, who graduated from Harvard College in 1768 and became the first minister of Fryeburg and was active politically, being elected more than once to the Massachusetts state legislature.
 His father also served as judge of probate.

-Fessenden received his early education at the Fryeburg Academy in his hometown.
-He was graduated from Dartmouth College in 1806.
+Fessenden received his early education at Fryeburg Academy in his hometown.
+He graduated from Dartmouth College in 1806.
 He then studied law ("read the law") with Judge Dana, of Fryeburg, and Daniel Webster.
 He was admitted to the bar in 1809.